To Learn More Contact

 West Florida Yachts would love to guide you through a personal showing of this 75' Washburn & Doughty 2002.
-This yacht for sale is located in United States and priced at $1,450,000.
+This yacht for sale is located in East Greenwich, Rhode Island and priced at $1,350,000.
 For a showing please contact us by filling out the form on this page and we will get back to you shortly!

 Washburn & Doughty

 KITTIWAKE was built by Washburn & Doughty Associates, a respected Maine shipyard that has been building commercial vessels of the highest quality for 40+ years.
 Her first and only owner is a master mariner who has spent decades commanding ships and instructing naval officers in navigation and bridge protocols.
 She was built in excess of ABS scantlings with the anticipation of operating in ice prone waters.